 The name “Riedesel” appeared for the first time in the 1200s associated with a family of the knightly class in what is now the German state of Hesse.
-Many branches flourished through the high middle ages.
+Several branches flourished through the high middle ages.
 Only a few Riedesels, however, had claim to the status of nobility by even the year 1600.

 The Riedesels of the world fall into three known groups: